Dropping Standardized Testing for Admissions Trades Off Information and Access: Analysis of the baseline model

 \end{itemize} \end{restatable}

-This result suggests that, although the school's Bayesian-optimal decision-making process can eliminate bias from skill estimates (see Section \ref{sec:estimatesintuition}), the informativeness gap---as quantified via the difference in the total precision across groups---induces disparities in the admission outcomes even of ex-ante identical groups of students.
-As Figure~\ref{fig:variancevarying} illustrates, and as we prove in Online Appendix~\ref{app.A3}, with overall equal precision (the vertical line) both groups are admitted according to their population fractions (here, $1-\pi = \pi = 0.5$); however, all fairness metrics degrade as the gap in informativeness between the two groups increases.
-Access barriers (even if limited to one group) have a similarly negative effect, albeit for a different reason: high-skilled students who otherwise would be admitted cannot even apply as they have not taken the test, cf.~\citet{hyman2016act}.
+Intuitively, although the school's Bayesian-optimal decision-making process can eliminate bias from skill estimates in terms of mean differences (see Section \ref{sec:estimatesintuition}), the informativeness gap---as quantified via the difference in the total precision across groups---induces disparities in admission outcomes even for ex-ante identical student groups.
+As Figure~\ref{fig:variancevarying} illustrates, and as we prove in Electronic Companion~\ref{app.A3}, with overall equal precision (the vertical line) both groups are admitted according to their population fractions (here, $1-\pi = \pi = 0.5$); however, all fairness metrics degrade as the gap in informativeness between the two groups increases.
+Access barriers (even if limited to one group) would have a similarly negative effect, albeit for a different reason: high-skilled students who otherwise would be admitted cannot even apply as they have not taken the test, cf.~\citet{hyman2016act}.

-The errors in estimation due to unequal precision affect the academic merit of each admitted group.
-Part (iii) establishes that under unequal precisions {and no other disparities}, students from group $A$ admitted to selective colleges will be of higher true skill (on average) compared to the admitted students from group $B$, in contrast to existing theoretical results (cf., \citet{faenza2020impact}). {This discrepancy is due to the fact that the school fails to identify the high-skilled students from group $B$ -- part (ii) for individual fairness shows that high skilled students in group $B$ are less likely to be admitted than they would if they were in group $A$. }

-We note that although the individual fairness gap is positive for all sufficiently high-skilled students, the magnitude of this gap varies.
-In fact, for students at the end of the right tail of the true skill distribution, the individual fairness gap starts to decrease, since -- despite the noise -- their estimates are high enough for admission.
-We prove this relationship in the following lemma.
+The errors in estimation due to unequal precision affect not only the diversity of the class but also the academic merit of each admitted group.
+As parts (i) and (iii) establish, under unequal precisions (and no other disparities), students from group $A$ admitted to selective colleges are not only admitted at a higher rate, but---contrary to existing theoretical results \citep{faenza2020impact}---are also of higher true skill, on average, than the admitted students from group $B$. {This discrepancy arises because the school fails to identify high-skilled students from group $B$.
+Part (ii) shows that high-skilled students in group $B$ are less likely to be admitted than they would be in group $A$.
+Although the individual fairness gap is positive for all sufficiently high-skilled students, its magnitude varies: for students in the far right tail, the gap eventually decreases because---despite the noise---their estimated skills remain high enough for admission.
+We prove this in the lemma below.

 \begin{restatable}{lemma}{IFgapdecrease} Consider policy $P_{S}$, and assume unequal precision.
 The individual fairness gap $I(q; P_{S})$ is decreasing in $q$ for $q>q_e$, where

 Furthermore, $\lim_{q \rightarrow \infty} I(q; P_{S}) = 0$. \end{restatable}